How to Read Comics Like Never Before: Unveiling the Secrets of the Ninth Art

 Beyond the Known: Forget All Other Media Surrounding This One

-You think you know a character because you’ve seen them on television or because you’ve already read other comics of the same, but try to forget them.
+You think you know a character because you’ve seen them on television or because you’ve already read other comics about them, but try to forget them.
 What do you find about that character, about this world, in the comic you have in front of you?
 How much do you think it relies on your prior knowledge?
-Could you give this comic to read to a person who didn’t know the character, and would they understand it the same?
+Could you give this comic to read to someone who didn’t know the character, and would they understand it just the same?

 Should you then assume that the character was always like this, only that it hadn’t been said, or that the new writer is changing their personality to tell new stories?
 Is it possible that this sometimes happens with the same writer, without the need for anyone on the team to change?